lfreitasds/Sales-Prediction-Rossmann/README.md

 * Build a Telegram bot using Flask and deploy it on Heroku cloud server.
 <img src="img/11_bot_arch.jpg" width="800">

-Telegram bot demonstration: Open the chat, write /store_id and click send to get back the sales prediction for the chosen store.
+**Telegram bot demonstration**: Open the chat, write /store_id and click send to get back the sales prediction for the chosen store.

 <img src="img/bot.gif">